ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ---
-title: "Matlab: Parallel Programming"
+title: "MATLAB: Parallel Programming"
 teaching: 0
 exercises: 0
 questions:
-- "How can we write parallel programs in Matlab?"
+- "How can we write parallel programs in MATLAB?"
 objectives:
 - "First objective."
 keypoints: